Consequences of the Black Death: Social, environmental, and economic effects

 The historian Walter Scheidel contends that waves of plague following the initial outbreak of the Black Death had a levelling effect, which changed the ratio of land to labour by reducing the value of the former and boosting that of the latter, which lowered economic inequality by making landowners and employers less well-off and improved the lot of the workers: "the observed improvement in living standards of the laboring population was rooted in the suffering and premature death of tens of millions over the course of several generations".
 The levelling effect was reversed by a "demographic recovery that resulted in renewed population pressure".
 On the other hand, in the quarter-century after the Black Death, many labourers, artisans, and craftsmen, those living from money-wages alone, suffer a reduction in real incomes in England from rampant inflation.
 In 1357, a third of property in London was unused because of a severe outbreak in 1348–49.
 However, for reasons still debated, population levels declined after the Black Death's first outbreak until around 1420 and did not begin to rise again until 1470 and so the initial Black Death event on its own does not entirely provide a satisfactory explanation to that extended period of decline in prosperity.
 See medieval demography for a more complete treatment of this issue and current theories on why improvements in living standards took longer to evolve.

+The trade disruptions in the Mongol Empire caused by the Black Death was one of the reasons for its collapse.